Uranium Glass Saucer Value Guide

 The typical price range for Uranium Glass Saucer is $30 - $36 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Condition is paramount, as chips or 'flea bites' on the rim significantly reduce the $30-$36 market value.
+• Condition is paramount; chips, cracks, or 'flea bites' on the rim will significantly reduce the $30-$36 market value.

-- The intensity of the fluorescence under UV light can influence desirability among specialized collectors.
+• The intensity of the glow under UV light can influence desirability among specialized collectors.

 How to Identify Uranium Glass Saucer?

-- Look for the characteristic 'Vaseline glass' oily yellow-green tint in natural daylight.
+• Check for the characteristic 'Vaseline glass' translucent yellow-green tint that persists even in natural lighting.

-- Check for manufacturing marks or patterns consistent with early 20th-century American or European glassworks.
+• Look for manufacturing marks or patterns consistent with early 20th-century American or European glass houses.

 History of Uranium Glass Saucer